15 May 2023 for review round 1

-The minutes of the open community review call (including questions and suggestions to be taken into account when revising the proposals) will be shared with the applicants by 18 June 2022.
+The minutes of the open community review call (including questions and suggestions to be taken into account when revising the proposals) will be shared with the applicants in June 2023.

-The proposals will be discussed during the NSU Summer session, which takes place 28 July – 4 August 2022 in Oslo, Norway (or online), in an open community review workshop on 29 July 2022.
+The proposals will be discussed during the NSU Summer session, which takes place 27 July – 3 August 2023 in Palanga, Lithuania (or online), in an open community review workshop on 28 or 29 or 30 July 2023.